jupyter-book/thebe/README.md

 ## How ThebeLab works

 Starting ThebeLab involves the following steps:
-- Loading the thebelab javascript, typically from a CDN;
+- Loading the thebelab javascript, typically [from a CDN](https://unpkg.com/thebelab);
 - Fetching the ThebeLab configuration from the page header;
-- Bootstraping ThebeLab:
+- Bootstrapping ThebeLab:
   - Re rendering the code cells to make them live cells.
     Optionally, the rendering can handle cells that contain a mixture of inputs and ouputs distinguished by prompts (see the stripPrompts option);
   - (optional) Requesting a notebook server from Binder;
   - (optional) Requesting a Jupyter kernel from the Jupyter server.

+Bootstrap Thebelab by calling `thebelab.bootstrap()`.
+If `bootstrap: true` is in the Thebelab configuration (see below), this will be triggered automatically upon page load.

 ## Configuring ThebeLab